-Data Planet provides immediate access to statistical datasets from many different private and public sources.
+Sage Data, formerly Data Planet, provides immediate access to statistical datasets from many different private and public sources.
 The datasets cover many different subject areas.
-Data Planet also helps users create charts, maps, graphs, and tables, with descriptive summaries and citations.
+Sage Data also helps users create charts, maps, graphs, and tables, with descriptive summaries and citations.

-Data Planet has many available datasets for users to explore.
-To browse the available datasets, look through the folders on the left-hand side of the statistical datasets page.
+Sage Data has many available datasets for users to explore.
+To browse the available datasets, look through the folders on the left-hand side of one of the dataset pages.
 There are folders organized by subject and source.

 Datasets can also be found by searching keywords in the search bar at the top of the page.